 1:15 pm: Keynote Speaker Colin Druhan, Executive Director, Pride at Work

 Colin Druhan is a business strategist with more than fifteen years of experience working with 2SLGBTQIA+ communities.
 He has served as Executive Director of Pride at Work Canada since 2014.
+Pride at Work Canada empowers employers to build workplaces that celebrate all employees regardless of gender expression, gender identity, and sexual orientation through dialogue, education and thought leadership.
 In 2021 he was elected Chair of the Board of Directors of Volunteer Toronto, Canada’s largest volunteer centre, where he has served as a Director since 2018.

 2:00 pm: Panel #1 – The Power of Indigenous Talent